Potato cyst nematode

 - decreased tuber size (but not quality or quantity)

-- presence of cysts (approx. 0.5mm, figure 4)) on the surface of potato roots at the time of flowering.
+- presence of cysts (approx. 0.5mm diameter, figure 4) on the surface of potato roots at the time of flowering.

 PCN primarily spread via the transfer of infested soil that is adhered to plants and other objects.